juicedata/juicefs-csi-driver/docs/en/guide/pv.md

       claimName: juicefs-pvc
 ```

+After pod is up and running, you'll see `out.txt` being created by the container inside the JuiceFS mount point.
+For static provisioning, without specifying [`--subdir`](#mount-options), the file system root directory will be mounted.
+Mount a sub-directory or use dynamic provisioning if data isolation is required.

 ## Create a StorageClass {#create-storage-class}

 [StorageClass](https://kubernetes.io/docs/concepts/storage/storage-classes) handles configurations to create different PVs, think of it as a profile for dynamic provisioning: each StorageClass may contain different volume credentials and mount options, so that you can use multiple settings under dynamic provisioning.
 Thus if you decide to use JuiceFS CSI Driver via [dynamic provisioning](#dynamic-provisioning), you'll need to create a StorageClass in advance.